 Where the donee has no right to proceed against the donor and recover the debt, actual facts must determine the result.
 If the donor, in fact, pays off the liability after transferring the mortgaged property to the donee, he is making an additional gift.
 But if the donee pays off the liability (or if the mortgagee forecloses), the gift was only the donor’s equity.

 Among the obligations that could be imposed upon a donee is a requirement that the donee pay the gift tax.
 This is called a “net gift.”
-The donor has primary liability to pay the gift tax, and the donee is only secondarily liable.
+Although the donor has primary liability to pay the gift tax, and the donee is secondarily liable.
 The donor could expressly, or by implication, require the donee to pay the donor’s gift tax liability.
 If the donee is required to pay the gift tax imposed on the transfer (or if the tax is payable out of the transferred property), the value of the donated property must be reduced by the amount of the gift tax.
 But the gift tax computation is based on the value of the property transferred.
 Obviously, the two figures, the net amount transferred and the tax payable on the transfer, are interdependent.
 Fortunately, there is a revenue ruling formula for making the computation.

 An example of the net gift calculation follows.